 Until now, MatMap has offered a simple catalog of materials via a WordPress webpage with the marketplace charging a percentage of each material transaction as commission.
 "As we realized from the start that logistics was essential to completing almost any transaction, we also charge the transport service provider a commission," Martínez said.

 MatMap's first version assisted the co-founders in understanding the market, finding out what the more popular products are, and acquiring know-how.
 The company has hired a group of web developers to develop its new platform for launch in April 2019.

 "Our main target is construction professionals and more specifically, medium-size companies with more than four employees," Martínez said.
 "However, as we wanted to be on the market as soon as possible, we decided to start selling to individuals.
 This taught us how to manage orders, so when professionals arrived, we were ready."

 In the first eight days of February 2019, MatMap performed 105 transactions and attended to 90 clients.
 Its average transaction is around €450, but transactions range from €100 to €5,000.

 The company received financial assistance from Lanzadera, and has seen friends and family investing €30,000 in all.
 It has reinvested the revenues generated to date and has no current plans for any financing rounds.
 It remains focused on improving its technology and expansion across Spain, which it hopes to achieve by the end of 2019.
 Currently, it mainly serves the Valencia and Murcia regions.

 To date, its only competitors are offline.
-Several warehouses sell the same type of materials but they are not digitized, and unlike MatMap, often don’t even have a list of their available stock.
+Several warehouses sell the same type of materials but their operations and sales channels aren't digitalized, and unlike MatMap, they often don’t even have a list of their available stock.